-- 10.1 All new schemes are subject to a business case being prepared to be submitted to Members for approval via Service Committees.
+- 10.1 In common with other local authorities Runnymede is facing a challenging financial climate and it is therefore essential that systems are in place to ensure that scarce resources are allocated in the most effective possible way and therefore expenditure needs to be prioritised. - 10.2 All new schemes are subject to a business case being prepared to be submitted to Members for approval via Service Committees.
 This gives Service Committees the opportunity to introduce new schemes, vary the specifications and defer others as operational needs develop over time.
 Following a review of the business case the Corporate Management Committee releases the capital budget.
 Every quarter the Corporate Management Committee receives an update of the projected outturn via the Financial Monitoring report or updated strategies. - 10.2 The business case for each proposed scheme includes a financial appraisal using a whole life costing approach for the capital and revenue implications, pay back periods etc. If a business case has been drafted with a specific detailed budget then it can have a capital ESTIMATE approved.
 A business case lacking in sufficient detail will be put in the Capital Programme as a PROVISION which will need a further, more detailed, report to turn this into an ESTIMATE (usually as part of a procurement process).
 Provisions and estimates are equally important in financial forecasting terms as they are all built into the budget to ensure that when all added together (on the assumption that they will eventually be approved) they are affordable. - 10.3 The Corporate Management Committee consider the impact on the overall capital programme and make the final recommendation to Council in February each year on the size and schemes to be included in the Capital Programme.
-The housing capital programme (HRA) is evaluated separately in accordance with the Council's Housing Strategy by the Housing Committee who makes recommendations to full Council as part of HRA rent and budget setting. - 10.4 The financial strategy includes projections of capital resources likely to be available within the period of the plan and provides the framework within which the forward Capital Programme has been developed based on existing and expected resources.
-The Capital Programme is reviewed throughout the year with only those schemes which have undergone detailed scrutiny being included in the programme. - 10.5 In order to make their way into the Capital Programme during the year any new capital projects are brought forward in the first instance to the appropriate Committee, having been appraised in consultation with the Corporate Head of Finance and the Corporate Leadership Team using a full business case, prepared using the Council's project management and procurement methodology. - 10.6 Once agreed, the Service Committee will make an appropriate recommendation to the Corporate Management Committee to include the scheme in the Capital Programme.
+The housing capital programme (HRA) is evaluated separately in accordance with the Council's Housing Strategy by the Housing Committee who makes recommendations to full Council as part of HRA rent and budget setting. - The financial strategy includes projections of capital resources likely to be available within the period of the plan and provides the framework within which the forward Capital Programme has been developed based on existing and expected resources.
+The Capital Programme is reviewed throughout the year with only those schemes which have undergone detailed scrutiny being included in the programme. - 10.5 In order to make their way into the Capital Programme during the year any new capital projects are brought forward in the first instance to the appropriate Committee, having been appraised in consultation with the Corporate Head of Finance and the Corporate Leadership Team using a full business case, prepared using the Council's project management and procurement methodology. - 10.6 Once agreed, the Service Committee will make an appropriate recommendation to the Corporate Management Committee and subsequently full Council if appropriate, to include the scheme in the Capital Programme.
 It will be for the Corporate Management Committee to approve the method of financing the scheme. - 10.7 When necessary, schemes are then prioritised and evaluated according to the agreed corporate criteria by the Corporate Leadership Team.
 Potential schemes are evaluated in terms of the following categories to give an order of priority.
 Within each priority ranking each "bullet point" ranks higher than the one below it.